iamdcj/javascripts/types/null/README.md

 ### `typeof` object

-The `null` value represents an absence of a value - it is often used to symbolise a lack of an object, or the starting value for variables which will later hold a particular value.
+The `null` value represents an absence of a value - it is often used to symbolise a lack an object when returned from an API, or used as the starting value for variables which will later hold a proper value.

 ```
 let updater = null;